wrapnuts/wrapnuts/README.md

 # Wrapnuts-cli

-A Cashu-wallet based on Nutshell [1] that implements the functionality of embedded cashu.
+A Cashu-wallet based on Nutshell [I.] that implements the functionality of embedded cashu.

 ## Roadmap

 - [x] Main menu
-- [x] Steghide tool by Hetzl, S. [2]
+- [x] Steghide tool by Hetzl, S. [II.]
 - [x] Embedding cashu in photos
 - [x] Embedding cashu in audio files
 - [x] Extracting and redeeming embedded cashu